John 19

 Christ endures humiliation under divine sovereignty to accomplish redemption.

-2 The soldiers twisted thorns into a crown, and put it on his head, and dressed him in a purple garment.
+2 The soldiers twisted together a crown of thorns, set it on His head, and dressed Him in a purple robe.

 Pilate declares Jesus innocent and presents him to the leaders, who demand crucifixion because Jesus claimed to be the Son of God.